gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 | These docs will help you code your microbit using micropython.
-| Micropython is similar to python, but is specialised for micro-controllers like the microbit.
+| This is an extension to https://pc-microbit-micropython.readthedocs.io/en/latest/index.html.

 .. image:: images/microbit_happy.png
     :scale: 30 %